dataset-ninja/concrete-crack-segmentation-dataset/README.md

 # Concrete Crack Segmentation Dataset

-Concrete Crack Segmentation is a dataset for instance segmentation, semantic segmentation, object detection tasks.
+Concrete Crack Segmentation is a dataset for instance segmentation, semantic segmentation, and object detection tasks.